confidential-containers/confidential-containers/quickstart.md

-The CoCo operator environment has been setup and deployed!
+The CoCo environment has been setup and deployed!

 ### Platform Setup

-While the operator deploys all the required binaries and artifacts and sets up runtime classes that use them, certain platforms may require additional configuration to enable confidential computing.
+While the Helm charts deploy all the required binaries and artifacts and set up runtime classes that use them, certain platforms may require additional configuration to enable confidential computing.
 For example, a specific host kernel or firmware may be required.
 See the [guides](./guides/) for more information.